For a full Calendar of all Events click View Calendar.

 For more info, visit https://www.henchris.com.

-Speaker meetings are be held in the Rose Room at Auburn City Hall.
-The public is invited to attend free.
+Speaker meetings are held in the Rose Room at Auburn City Hall.
+The public is invited.
+The meeting is free to attend.

 June Speaker